-From epic Canadian peaks to the lush valleys of the USA, get ready to explore a little closer to home.
+From epic Canadian peaks to quaint coastal villages, get ready to explore a little closer to home.
 Miles of adventures.
 Right here, right now!

 Who says adventure has to mean a long-haul flight to a faraway place?
 Not us!
-And we have a bunch of brand-new North America tours so you can explore it all — the Rockies, the backcountry camps, the seaside towns, relaxing wine regions, the national parks and the absolute awesomeness that is your own backyard — the Intrepid way.
+And we have a bunch of brand-new Canada tours so you can explore it all — the Rockies, the backcountry camps, the seaside towns, relaxing wine regions and the absolute awesomeness that is your own backyard — the Intrepid way.

 Canada trips